djorlando24/pyLabDataLogger/Hardware.md

 ## Ranger 5000 Load Cell Amplifier
 Assumes default settings - RS232 communications at 9600 baud 8n1, device address 31, 0x02 start byte and 0x03 end byte for messages.
+Flow control lines on serial port must be disonnected (only RX, TX & GND wires).

 ## I2C Devices
 I2C devices that use Adafruit libraries rely on deprecated python libraries which have been copied into thirdParty in case